prismicio/slice-machine/packages/vue-slicezone/README.md

 Instead of passing a resolver to the SliceZone, we offer a `nuxt-sm` module that lists and scans your components folder and creates a custom resolver out of them.
 Your SliceZone then acts as a large "bucket" of components that would get rendered solely based on how they match Prismic slices.

 **How it scans**
 `nuxt-sm` looks for a key `libraries` inside the `sm.json` file at the root of your project.
 It then scans each folder, whether it's local or in node_modules, and registers it.
-This is similar to how `prismic sm --ls` command works:
+This is similar to how `prismic sm --ls` command works.

 Order matters.
 If 2 slices have the same name, the first one found is used.
 This lets you progressively enhance your app, by replacing a default component with your own.